lewark/cs580b3-sbom/ghsa-to-cve/README.md

 * **Process a single file:** `python3 ghsa_cve.py my-sbom.json`
 * **Process and show ghsa -> cve mapping table:** `python3 ghsa_cve.py my-sbom.json -d`

 Used Open Source Vulnerability (OSV) API instead of GitHub's so there's no need for auth tokens.
 Creates a new file with the same name as the input file but with "_cve" appended to the filename, and just swaps GHSA IDs for CVE IDs in the vulnerabilities   section.
 Run with Debug mode to see a mapping table for manual verification.
+Some GHSAs dont have a corresponding CVE, this just leaves them as is.

 **example debug output:**
 `python3 ghsa_cve.py grype-tomcat-sbom.json -d`